Cracking the Code

 Roberts says, “2018 is a critical time for Alaskans to once again understand the discussion.
 The tremendous work by AGDC and the Walker Administration is pushing our resource to market.
 Delivery of LNG to Asia and natural gas to our communities and in-state resource developments will substantially strengthen our economy for future generations.”

-Roberts continues in her enthusiasm about seeing this natural resource put to good use.
+Roberts persists in her enthusiasm about seeing this natural resource put to good use.
 “Alaska will be the exciting place it was for those of us who watched it grow through early statehood and the beginning of the oil boom of the 1970s,” says Roberts.
 “The government will be able to fund schools, roads, and public services.
 Younger generations will be able to train for these jobs and participate in building the state.”

 Cracking the Code 2018 will be available for purchase July 1.